-Learning Goals Objectives Assessment 1.1.
-Our students will produce quality 1.
-Our graduates will be Not required business and research-oriented documents. effective communicators.
-1.2.
-Students are able to professionally Classroom present their ideas and also logically explain discussion, case and defend their argument. study, and final 2.1.
-Students will be able to lead and 2.
-Our graduates will be Yes participate in group for projects, discussion, skilled in team work and leadership. and presentation.
-2.2.
-Students will be able to apply leadership Yes theories and related skills.
-Yes 3.
-Our graduates will be 3.1.
-In a case setting, students will use trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+Learning Goals Objectives Assessment 1.
+Our graduates will be 1.1.
+Our students will produce quality Not required business and research-oriented documents. effective 1.2.
+Students are able to professionally communicators.
+Classroom present their ideas and also logically explain discussion, case and defend their argument. study, and final 2.
+Our graduates will be 2.1.
+Students will be able to lead and Yes skilled in team work and participate in group for projects, discussion, and presentation. leadership.